-February Meeting – Friday, February 10, 2017 – Our February meeting will be at our normal location – the Administration Building (Building #1), which is part of the Hunterdon County Complex, on Rt.
+March Meeting – Friday, March 10, 2017 – Our meeting this month will be at our normal location – the Administration Building (Building #1), which is part of the Hunterdon County Complex, on Rt.
 12 outside of Flemington.
 The street address for a GPS is 314 State Highway 12, Flemington, NJ 08822 although there is no street number on the building.
 The meeting runs from 10:00 AM - 2:00 PM.
 Guests are always welcome

 Members who borrow books are reminded that they need to be returned in a timely manner, so that the books will be available for other members.

 Beginners’ Workshop Planned – Vanderveer House (March 26, 2017) – Therese Shick is planning a workshop for those who want to learn traditional rug hooking that will be held the Jacobus Vanderveer House & Museum located in Bedminster, NJ on March 26, 2017 from 1-4.
 The workshop is intended for adults.
 Cherry Halliday will be the instructor.
 The $70 fee provides for the rug backing, pattern, hook, wool and a basic rug hooking frame.
 Registration is required.
 Checks made payable to HCRAG should be sent to Therese Shick at 3 Bristol Court, Annandale, NJ 08801.
 Questions can be directed to her at 908-735-7985 or email@example.com.